 Iconography of Christian Art.
-To have students start to see theologically and realize that seeing is believing.
+The goal of this course is to have students start to see theologically and realize that seeing is believing.
 If Christ is the image of God (Colossians 1:15) and the goal of faith a Beatific Vision, then Christianity is more a visual experience of Presence and encounter than an abstract set of theories.
 Eye training is essential for any church member, no matter to what denomination or tradition one belongs.
 This course dares to say that image shapes belief and attitude, as well as being shaped by belief.
-The course also acts as an historical survey of the visual presentation of the Trinity, Christ, Mary, Church and saints, as well as issues like Last Judgment, reward, punishment, etc. Jaime Lara.
+The course also acts as an historical survey of the visual presentation of the Trinity, Christ, Mary, Church and saints, as well as issues like the Last Judgment, reward, punishment, etc. Jaime Lara.